Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Introduction

 \subsection{Main results}

-The results of the paper fall into three groups.
-Theorem~A gives the operator-theoretic description of the analytic threshold \(\zeta_c\): for a fixed weight parameter \(\beta>0\), each symmetry block splits into one logarithmically stiff direction and a bounded soft remainder.
-Theorem~B identifies the scalar Gram data that survive beyond the weighted compact regime and continues them across the cut as generalized hypergeometric/Stieltjes objects.
-Finally, Proposition~C shows that this analytic transition occurs strictly before the geometric loss of univalence at \(\zeta_{\mathrm{univ}}\).
+The main results address three points.
+Theorem~\ref{thm:A} gives the operator-theoretic form of the analytic threshold \(\zeta_c\): for a fixed weight parameter \(\beta>0\), each symmetry block splits into one logarithmically stiff direction and a bounded soft remainder.
+Theorem~\ref{thm:B} identifies the scalar Gram quantities that survive beyond the weighted compact regime and continues them across the cut as generalized hypergeometric and Stieltjes objects.
+Proposition~\ref{prop:C} then shows that this analytic transition occurs strictly before the geometric loss of univalence at \(\zeta_{\mathrm{univ}}\).

 Fix a symmetry sector \(q\in\{1,\dots,s\}\) and a weight parameter \(\beta>0\).
-Let \(H^{(q)}\) denote the intrinsic coefficient matrix of the \(q\)-th Hessian block, and let \(\widetilde G^{(q)}(\zeta)\) be the corresponding weighted block Gram operator.
+Let \(H^{(q)}\) denote the intrinsic coefficient matrix of the \(q\)-th Hessian block, and let \(\widetilde G^{(q)}(\zeta)\) be the corresponding \emph{weighted} block Gram operator.
 The spectral analysis in this paper is carried out for these weighted realizations on the fixed Hilbert space \(\ell^2(\NN_0)\), where \(\NN_0:=\{0,1,2,\dots\}\).
-The weighting is only an auxiliary Hilbert-space device: it does not alter the coefficient data and does not remove the critical instability.
-The weighted Gram and weighted Hessian blocks have the same nonzero spectrum, so the spectral conclusions may be stated equivalently for \(\widetilde G^{(q)}(\zeta)\) or \(\widetilde H^{(q)}(\zeta)\).
+This point is important: the coefficient matrix \(H^{(q)}\) is intrinsic, but the spectral theorem concerns the weighted operators \(\widetilde G^{(q)}(\zeta)\) and equivalently \(\widetilde H^{(q)}(\zeta)\).
+The weighting therefore does not modify the coefficients.
+Rather, it places the problem in a fixed Hilbert-space framework in which the critical rank-one spike can be isolated.
+Since the weighted Gram and weighted Hessian blocks have the same nonzero spectrum, the spectral conclusions may be stated equivalently for \(\widetilde G^{(q)}(\zeta)\) or \(\widetilde H^{(q)}(\zeta)\).